swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 # Licenses

-Note that CellRanger is subject to a [custom licence](https://github.com/10XGenomics/cellranger/blob/master/LICENSE).
+Note that CellRanger is subject to a [custom license](https://github.com/10XGenomics/cellranger/blob/master/LICENSE).
 Most notably, it can only be used with 10X technology.
-Any use of these workflows that use these cellRanger must adhere to that licence.
+Any use of these workflows that use these cellRanger must adhere to that license.

-An alternative option is the STARsolo, distributed under an MIT licence.
+An alternative option is the STARsolo, distributed under an MIT license.

-Otherwise, useage of these workflows is dependant on the (generally permissive) licences of the underlying tools and platforms; including;
+Otherwise, usage of these workflows is dependant on the (generally permissive) licenses of the underlying tools and platforms; including;

 * [Cell Ranger](https://github.com/10XGenomics/cellranger/blob/master/LICENSE)
 * [STARSolo](https://github.com/alexdobin/STAR/blob/master/LICENSE)